orbitalsonic/SonicOPT/README.md

 [![](https://jitpack.io/v/orbitalsonic/opt.svg)](https://jitpack.io/#orbitalsonic/opt)

 > **⚠️ WARNING:** This library is currently under testing.
-Use it with caution as it may contain bugs or incomplete features.
+Use it with caution as it may contain bugs or calculation error

 # OPT (Offline Prayer Time)